bfortuner/problems/README.md

 15. Print Path To Key - You are given a Binary Search Tree.
 Write an algorithm to print the Path Array of a given key.
 PATH ARRAY:
 a) If the given key is not present in the tree than the Path Array is equal to “-1”
 b) If the given key is present in the BST, path array tells you the path (in terms of left & right direction) that you take from root to reach the given key.
 If you go towards right add “0” to the path array and if you go towards left add “1” to Path Array.
-16. [Expression Tree] - Implement a method that builds a binary tree given an infix expression like (7+3)*2.
-Write a second method to return the expression String given a binary tree.
-Write a third method that takes a postfix expression like 73+2* and returns a binary tree.
-Terms in the expression are separated by spaces.
+16. [Expression Tree] - Implement a method that builds a binary tree given a postfix expression like 73+2*.
+Write a second method to return the postfix expression String given a binary tree.
+Write a third method that returns the Infix expression String.
+Terms in the input expression are separated by spaces.
 17. [Mirror Tree] - Write a method that takes a Binary Tree and returns a mirror image of that tree (i.e. all the left sides are on the right and vis versa).
 18. [Max Weight Subtree] - Given a BinaryTree, write a method that returns the substree of maximum weight.
 Each node in the subtree carries an integer (+/-) value which represents that node's weight.